Your grief over the absence is the fingerprint of the presence.

-It is late.
-The house is quiet.
-You have tried praying — really tried, the kind where you press your forehead into your hands and plead.
-And nothing came back.
+You pray and nothing comes back.
 No warmth.
 No whisper.
 No peace settling over your chest.
-Just your own breathing in an empty room.
+Just your own breathing in a quiet room.

-You remember when it was different.
-There was a time when Scripture lit up like someone had turned on a lamp behind the page.
-When worship was encounter, not performance.
-When prayer felt like conversation, not a voicemail left for someone who moved away.
+You remember when it was different — when Scripture lit up like someone had turned on a lamp behind the page, when worship was encounter and prayer was conversation.
 That time feels like it belonged to a different person.
+And underneath the numbness a quiet verdict has begun to form: real Christians feel something.
+You feel nothing.
+Draw the conclusion.

 The Lie the Silence Tells

-Name what you are experiencing: spiritual dryness.
-Spurgeon struggled with depression so crushing he sometimes could not enter his own pulpit.
-He wrote: "I could weep by the hour like a child, and yet I knew not what I wept for."
-David — the man after God's own heart — wrote entire psalms about feeling abandoned:
+What you are experiencing has a name — spiritual dryness — and the company it keeps should steady you.
+Spurgeon struggled with depression so crushing he sometimes could not enter his own pulpit: "I could weep by the hour like a child, and yet I knew not what I wept for."
+David — the man after God's own heart — wrote entire psalms from inside the silence:

 "How long, Lord?
 Will you forget me forever?
 How long will you hide your face from me?"